KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  If set to 'Enable' then the stock rotation module will appear under Tools.

-.. _enhanced-content-label:
+.. _enhanced-content-system-preferences-label:

-Enhanced Content
+Enhanced content
 ---------------------------------------

-*Get there:* More > Administration > Global System Preferences > Enhanced Content
+*Get there:* More > Administration > Global system preferences > Enhanced content

     **Important**